-Like it or not, here comes autumn and its bounty of leaves, garden refuse, and other compostable materials.
-If you’re just getting into composting — or your bin or tumbler won’t hold all of fall’s organic bounty — it’s time to think big.
-A large compost pile or bin — and a little patience — will reward you down the road with more compost.
-And that means more benefits for your lawn and garden.
+If you’re just getting into composting — or your backyard bin or tumbler won’t hold all of fall’s organic bounty — it’s time to think big.
+A large compost pile or bin — and a little patience — will reward you down the road with more organic compost.
+And that means more benefits for your lawn, garden and landscaped areas.

 Maybe the easiest bins to make are compost cages, those made entirely with wire fencing (PDF) without frames.
 Whether the fencing is turned in a circle and bound with zip ties or made with fencing panels, they provide plenty of ventilation and mobility, as well as keeping you materials neatly enclosed.
 They’re easy to cover during wet or cold weather and they make for easy turning.
 Just lift the frame away from your materials and turn it top-down back into the cage.